bahmanpnn/emalls_shop_project/README.md

-first install venv(virtual environment) then install requirements.txt packeges and then,makemigration and migrate last you must createsuper user for add product and settings but without creating super user it works.
+first install venv(virtual environment) then install requirements.txt packeges and then,migrate at last you must createsuper user for add product and settings;without creating super user it works but without adding products site seem's bad!